 CODY McLAUGHLIN Cody McLaughlin is a noted conservationist and conservative thought leader on public policy issues including hunting, fishing, gun rights, free-market tax and wage policy and the environment.
 He works as a GOP consultant for conservative political causes, managing clients’ digital communications and online presence and as a trustee of the New Jersey Outdoor Alliance, helping to represent the state’s 1.2 million sportsmen in the political arena.

-FRANK MINITER Frank Miniter has been writing about hunting issues, gun rights and more for the NRA, NRAHLF.org and for Fox News, Forbes and more for over two decades.
+FRANK MINITER Frank Miniter, editor in chief of the NRA's America's 1st Freedom, has been writing about hunting issues, gun rights and more for the NRA, NRAHLF.org and for Fox News, Forbes and more for over two decades.
 His books include “The Ultimate Man’s Survival Guide,” a New York Times’ bestseller, “The Future of the Gun” and “Kill Big Brother.”
-His latest book, out the summer of 2019, is “The Ultimate Man’s Survival Guide to the Workplace.”
+His latest book is “The Ultimate Man’s Survival Guide to the Workplace.”
 Miniter is a frequent guest on national radio and cable news shows.
 His website is FrankMiniter.com.

 LORI PACE Lori Pace resides in Colorado with her family.
 She is a high school teacher and is married to Anthony N. Pace, founder of Freedom Hunters.
 Lori enjoys a multitude of outdoor opportunities with her favorites being pheasant and antelope hunting.
 When not teaching, being a mom or hunting, Lori enjoys reading, writing and print design for various professional platforms.